Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 1. As a first time user, I want to add my name into game to make it a more personal experience.
 2. As a first time user, I want to find understand the rules to the Game.
 3. As a first time user, I want to find the leaderboard.
-4. As a first time user, I want to prompted on what to do next after every turn.
+4. As a first time user, I want to prompted on what to do next after every turn or Input error.
 5. As a first time user, I want to be able to see the current score in the match.
 6. As a first time user, I want to be notified when I win, lose or draw the game at the end.